MiSTer-DE1-SoC/ao486_MiSTer/README.md

-# ao486 port for MiSTer by Sorgelig.
+# ao486 port for DE10-Standar Edition of MiSTer

 Basically it's 486 compatible core, but not fast.
 Still it's a great emulator for very old DOS games/apps.